daalft/de-ruby-style-guide/README-deDE.md

 By the way, if you're into Rails you might want to check out the complementary [Ruby on Rails Style Guide][rails-style-guide].

-# The Ruby Style Guide
+# Ruby: Anleitung für den Codestil

 This Ruby style guide recommends best practices so that real-world Ruby programmers can write code that can be maintained by other real-world Ruby